-Mrs. Duangchan Wichalin, a farmer of the Better Rice Initiative of Asia (BRIA) in northeastern province of Ubon Ratchathani echoed the stakeholders on their possibility to make rice more environment-friendly.
+Mrs. Duangchan Wichalin, a farmer of the Better Rice Initiative of Asia (BRIA) in the northeastern province of Ubon Ratchathani echoed the stakeholders on their possibility to make rice more environment-friendly.

 “Producing sustainable rice is not difficult.
-It is a great opportunity to build reputation of farmers’ groups who produce better quality and safer rice to feed consumers,” Mrs. Duangchan told the forum.
+It is a great opportunity to build a reputation of farmers’ groups who produce better quality and safer rice to feed consumers,” Mrs. Duangchan told the forum.

 Methane emissions, which are 34 times more potent than carbon dioxide, can be reduced by up to 70 percent through a variety of climate-smart agricultural practices such as removing rice straw from their fields, but farmers need training and support to implement changes in their farming practice.